ICGC-TCGA-PanCancer/cli/QuickStart.md

 <!-- TODO: Should we eventually have a tool that lets the use create n INI files?
 Might not be that hard, will need to investigate... -->
 Your next step, now that you have successfully run one workflow on one VM, could be to create several INI files (you can use `pancancer workflows config --workflow <SOME WORKFLOW NAME>` to create a default INI file and then copy it as many times as you need and edit the copies) and then execute them in a larger fleet.

+You can also try running the BWA workflow with your launcher.
+For more information on this topic, click [here](./run_bwa_tutorial.md).

 ###Other useful tips